Boki136/footlook/README.md

 Navigate to you gitpod command and log in to heroku using heroku login.
 After logging in disable static file collecting heroku config:set DISABLE_COLLECTSTATIC=1 --app yourappname

-Lastyl, add allowed hosts to settings.py
+Lastyl, add allowed hosts to settings.py & deploy app

 ALLOWED_HOSTS = ['yourappname.herokuapp.com', 'localhost']
+To deploy app, commit and push all your files and the input git push heroku master

 - Setup automatic deployment from your GitHub repository: